Emotional Intelligence (EI) plays a critical role in workplace success.

 Implement pre and post-training assessments to measure the impact of the Emotional Intelligence training program.

-Use surveys and feedback from participants to evaluate the effectiveness of the program and identify areas for improvement.
+Use surveys and participant feedback to evaluate the program’s effectiveness and identify areas for improvement.

 Integrate EI into Daily Operations: